mattrussi/gitlab-com-runbooks/docs/sentry/sentry-in-kube.md

     1. Bring up a shell on one of the Kafka pods (doesn't matter which).
     1. Run `JMX_PORT="" /opt/bitnami/kafka/bin/kafka-topics.sh --bootstrap-server localhost:9092 --topic <topic> --partitions <num-partitions>`
     1. Run `JMX_PORT="" /opt/bitnami/kafka/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --all-groups -describe`.
 If the repartitioning was successful, you should see a message like `Warning: Consumer group 'snuba-consumers' is rebalancing.`

+#### Pods crashlooping with `KafkaError: UNKNOWN_PARTITION`

+This occurs when a group/topic that a consumer is listening to disappears during a Helm upgrade for unknown reasons.
+You should be able to rectify this by:

+1. Bringing up a shell on one of the Snuba API pods
+1. Running `snuba migrations migrate --force`

 ### RabbitMQ